 Gregg Culver, Ph.D.

-Gregg Culver’s primary area of research interest is in the intersection of critical urban, mobilities, and transportation geographies.
-In particular, his research interest lies in discourses revolving around urban mobility and space.
-Gregg Culver’s predominant regional interest is the U.S. rust-belt.
+Gregg Culver’s primary area of research interest is in the intersection of critical urban, mobilities, and transport geographies.
+In particular, his research interest lies in the politics of how urban mobility and its spaces are shaped.
+Gregg Culver’s predominant regional interest is the United States, especially the region known as the rust belt.

 winter semester 2016/17: